What is Marketing Research?waheed

 - A common way to test a new food product is to carry out taste tests.
 In this, random consumers are given an item of food or drink and then give their immediate reaction to it.
 They may have more than one and be asked to make a comparison.
 Greggs include taste testing as part of their market research activity.
 They start by conducting a small scale test on 30 consumers.
 These consumers, although picked at random, will be selected as being of the same demographic groups as the main purchasers of the product.
 If it is successful, then Greggs will conduct larger-scale consumer taste tests.
 The consumers will also complete a questionnaire which provides Greggs with further useful information on their preferences and the likely success of the product.
 The taste tests must be carried out as accurately as possible so rules must be set out e.g. respondents must be on their own so that there is no group pressure, they must have access to water if more than one product is being tested and the questions must be fair and free from bias.

-- Although it is a successful brand, McDonald’s have to continue researching to ensure that their marketing mix reflects changing buying patterns which evolve as a result of changing economic and social attitudes.
-They need to know which products are well received what prices customers will pay, which advertising media are most likely to be used by these customers and which locations are most successful.
-It needs to know whether the target market is increasing or shrinking and likely buying habits in the future.
+- Although it is a successful brand, McDonald’s have to continue researching to ensure, that their marketing mix reflects changing buying patterns which evolve as a result of changing economic, and social attitudes.
+The marketing needs to know which products are well received what prices customers will pay, which advertising media are most likely to be used by these customers and which locations are most successful.
+It needs to know whether the target market is increasing, shrinking, and likely buying habits in the future.
 To McDonald’s, understanding how customers feel about the product is as important as the product itself as these psychological factors affect the buying decision.
 Market research has enabled McDonald’s to identify particular groups of customers and the particular reason each goes to McDonald’s.
-This allows them to tailor their marketing mix to these particular groups.
+This allows them to tailor their digital marketing mix to these particular groups.